learnk8s/knote-js/01_writing_a_note_taking_app.md

 You should see the `knote` image that you built.

-You should also see the `node:12-slim` which is the base layer of your `knote` image — it is just an ordinary image as well, and the `docker run` command downloaded it automatically from Docker Hub.
+You should also see the `node:18-slim`, which is the base layer of your `knote` image — it is just an ordinary image as well, and the `docker run` command downloaded it automatically from [Docker Hub.](https://hub.docker.com/)

 > Docker Hub is a container registry — a place to distribute and share container images.